 outputs are also combined out of phase, giving the single ended, push pull

 configuration.
-TVS (TransZorb) devices are used on the drain and gate busses, and on the modulated
+TVS (TransZorb) devices are used on the drain busses, and on the modulated

 DC input to each amplifier stage.

 Construction Notes: The shunt capacitors C-Shunt in the schematic